1. Instructor Information

 6. Grading Procedures and Policies

 Grading Philosophy: One of the overall goals of CEE300 is to prepare students to make the transition from the classroom to professional engineering.
 This process is called professionalization.
-Compared with classroom environments, professional environments emphasize communication, teamwork, and acceptance of individual responsibility more, and assessment or evaluation (i.e., grading) less.
+Compared with classroom environments, professional environments emphasize communication, teamwork, and acceptance of responsibility for others more, and assessment or evaluation (i.e., grading) less.
 Moreover, assignments in professional settings are typically more open-ended, project-based, and judged subjectively (e.g., “exceeds expectations”).
 Qualitatively, CE300 grades can be understood as follows:

 - ‘A’ grades are earned by adding new knowledge to assignments – i.e., ‘A’ students exceed expectations and instructions in such a way that they are teaching the Instructor (and other classmates) and creating new knowledge useful to the world.